 3. Be aware of safety risks in unfamiliar homes.

 For older adults with disabilities or mobility challenges, an unfamiliar place can be loaded with hidden hazards.
 Be aware of things like throw rugs, door mats, barriers in doorways or hallways, and cords or loose items that may present a fall risk for older adults.
 Keep rooms and hallways illuminated.
-And if a holiday event is being hosted in the home of an older adult with any type of cognitive condition or memory loss, consider how moving furniture or changing the configuration of a room might effect their experience.
+If a holiday event is being hosted in the home of an older adult with any type of cognitive condition or memory loss, consider how moving furniture or changing the configuration of a room might affect their experience.

 4. Be prepared for quickly changing weather conditions.